 and the commutation relations \eqref{dcr} still hold but we have a problem with self-adjointness (even worse, the operator $p_r$ is not even symmetric!).
 It is easy to see that $x^{i}=\left\{r,\phi\right\}$ are symmetric, and the same hold for $p_\phi$, $(\psi,p_\phi \varphi)=(p_{\phi}\psi,\varphi)$.
 But for the $p_r=-i\partial_r$ we have

 and the last term destroys the symmetry property.
 Therefore the quantization in coordinates other than Cartesian is not working at all.
+Notice that the switch from the Cartesian coordinates to the polar coordinates ``hides'' the space translation symmetry since it fixes the origin as a privileged point, and then, it is not so surprising that $p_r=-i\partial_r$ cannot be a SA generator of the space translations. \\

-The solution to this problem is to realize that wave functions $\psi$ are not $\mathbb{C}$-valued functions, but rather a section of a complex line bundle over\footnote{Or over some manifold $M$ in general.} $\mathbb{R}^d$, that is $\psi\in\Gamma(E)$ and $E\xrightarrow{\pi_E}\mathbb{R}^d$.
+The solution to this problem is to realize that wave functions $\psi$ are not $\mathbb{C}$-valued functions, but rather sections of a complex line bundle over\footnote{Or over some manifold $M$ in general.} $\mathbb{R}^d$, that is $\psi\in\Gamma(E)$ and $E$ is an appropriate line bundle $E\xrightarrow{\pi_E}\mathbb{R}^d$.
 If so, we could improve our quantization procedure by replacing the partial derivatives $\partial_i$ with covariant derivatives $\nabla_i$, knowing that covariant derivative acts differently on different objects, namely

 where $\omega_i$ is the Yang-Mills field.
 Therefore, let us propose that $\psi\in\Gamma(E)$ and $p_i=-i\nabla_i$.
 For the Cartesian coordinates we have $\omega_i=0$ and everything is ok.
 In the polar coordinates we had no problems with $p_\phi$ so $\omega_\phi=0$.
 For $p_r=-i\nabla_r$ in order to have the symmetry property $(\psi,p_r\varphi)=(p_r\psi,\varphi)$ we get a condition on $\omega_r$ as